jakub-szczepanski/Gains-For-Days/README.md

-# Gains-For-Days
+﻿# Gains For Days

-Basic fitness journal app
+Basic fitness journal app - still in progress

 # Description

 Basic fitness journal app to track and monitor progress of the strength training.
 Built with REACT and Firebase database.
 Possibility to login, register, update user's profile and adding workouts to database.
 Currently working on data visualization with charts.